Programs and Events

 The Abolitionist’s Refrain

 Join us for a performance of the original play The Abolitionist’s Refrain by Punctuate4Productions, written by Michael Cormier.
 There will be two performances, each lasting thirty minutes.
-Tickets, free thanks to the Amesbury Cultural Council, will be available soon.
+Tickets, free thanks to the Amesbury Cultural Council!

 From the Punctuate4 website: